lpnh/dotfiles/src/os/installation.md

 fastfetch
 ```

-*// enjoy your new achievement!*
+*enjoy your new achievement !*

 ## Notes

 - Jokes aside, the last step is a simple and efficient way to verify your
-installation.
+installation